 Commercial Transport DepartmentThe sustainable and future-oriented design of commercial transport drives our research and consulting at the Institute of Transport Research.
 Particularly in light of further growth in interregional freight transport and increasing small consignments in cities, companies and municipalities need to develop new concepts in order to ensure both the supply of goods and the quality of life in cities.
 We contribute to these challenges with scientifically based expertise.
 Through our research projects, we answer relevant questions on commercial transport for our clients.
 Here, we derive recommendations for transport policy, for developing sustainable technologies and business models, as well as for the diffusion of innovation in logistics.

-Institute of Transport Research: number of publications - 40 percent of open access (2014 to 2018)
+Institute of Transport Research: number of employees (2019)

 Institute of Transport Research: number of journal contributions from – 42 percent of which in open access (2014 to 2018)

 56,4056number of non-open access journal contributions (2014 to 2018)